truptipurohit/dbt_data_migration_project/README.md

 - #### tests/
 This folder contains tests to verify generated model table.
-Tests are added for below categories
+Tests are added for below categories <br>
-  -- tests associated with the appropriate columns of model and their dataypes.
+    1. tests associated with the appropriate columns of model and their dataypes.  <br>
-  -- Data completness by verifying rows.
+    2. Data completness by verifying rows. <br>
-  -- verification of expected values for the given datatypes.
+    3. Verification of expected values for the given datatypes. <br>

 - #### data/
 Dataset files loaded into source database tables.